Howard Stern: 1981–1985: WWDC and WNBC

-Douglas found Stern's next job, hosting mornings at album-oriented rock station WWDC in Washington, D.C.
-Stern was cautious about the offer at first as the general manager "was not really aware of what I did," but he accepted the offer and started on March 2, 1981.
-During his time relocating from Detroit, Stern spent several weeks planning out a new show, determined to become more successful as the station presented a good chance for him to work in New York City, his career goal.
-He was determined to "kill my competition.
-I was going to say whatever the fuck I was going to say ...
-The first step was to put my team together".
-He sought a co-host with a sense of humor to riff with on news and current events.
-The station then paired Stern with Robin Quivers, a former nurse in the air force and news reporter at WFBR in Baltimore.
-Quivers was sent a tape of Stern interviewing a prostitute on the air, and she accepted the job without meeting him.
-She assumed she "would come in and do the news ... but it wasn't that way".
-Despite several issues management had over content, which led to the installation of a seven-second delay to censor questionable moments, Stern "kept chipping away at management's archaic approach, and we began to assemble the program I had envisioned", which included the addition of Norris as his writer and producer.
-In one incident, Stern revealed his wife's miscarriage on the air.
-In January 1982, Stern had the second highest-rated morning show in the city.
+Stern's next job came when Douglas helped him land a morning hosting position at album-oriented rock station WWDC in Washington.
+Initially cautious, later noting that the general manager "was not really aware of what I did," Stern accepted the offer and began on March 2, 1981.
+While relocating from Detroit, Stern spent several weeks developing a new format, viewing the role as a key step toward his ultimate goal of working in New York City.
+Determined to stand out, he later recalled, "I was going to kill my competition.
+I was going to say whatever the fuck I was going to say … The first step was to put my team together."
+As part of that effort, he sought a co-host who could banter with him on news and current events.

+The station paired Stern with Robin Quivers, a former Air Force nurse and news reporter at WFBR.
+After hearing a tape of Stern interviewing a prostitute on air, Quivers accepted the role without meeting him, expecting a traditional news position "but it wasn't that way."

+Management frequently clashed with Stern over content, eventually installing a seven-second delay to censor potentially objectionable material.
+Despite this, Stern continued pushing against what he viewed as outdated restrictions, later saying, "we began to assemble the program I had envisioned."
+This included bringing Norris as a writer and producer.
+During this period, Stern also drew attention for controversial on-air moments, including revealing his wife's miscarriage.
+By January 1982, Stern had built the second highest-rated morning show in the city.

-Impressed with his rapid rise in the ratings, WWDC management offered Stern an initial one-year extension to his contract, but Stern wished for a more long-term deal.
-At the same time, he was offered a five-year deal worth $1 million to work afternoons at WNBC in New York City, then an adult contemporary station, after radio manager Jerry Nachman became a fan of Stern and suggested his name to the station.
-Stern signed with WNBC in March 1982, four months before his contract with WWDC was to expire.
-His relationship with station management declined from then on, and he repeatedly criticized them and other deejays on the air, including an incident when he revealed the manager's salary.
-The situation culminated on June 25, 1982, when Stern was terminated from the station.
-Towards the end of his stay, Stern had more than tripled his ratings since he began, and The Washingtonian named him the city's best disc jockey.
-It was often believed that Stern was suspended over a controversial bit regarding the 1982 crash of Air Florida Flight 90 that made people believe he had called the airline and asked for prices to the 14th Street bridge, the site of the crash, and if it would be a "regular stop".
-But Stern said it was false, claiming "no one ever complained about it".
-In his last few months, Stern secured a $35,000 advance deal with Wren Records to produce a comedy album of song parodies with Norris, titled 50 Ways to Rank Your Mother.
-It was reissued in 1994 as Unclean Beaver.
+Impressed by Stern's rapid rise in the ratings, WWDC management offered him a one-year contract extension; however, Stern sought a longer-term deal.
+Around the same time, he received a five-year, $1 million offer to host afternoon programming at WNBC in New York City.
+The opportunity arose after radio manager Jerry Nachman became a fan of Stern and recommended him to the station.
+Stern signed with WNBC in March 1982, four months before his WWDC contract was set to expire.

+Following his signing, Stern's relationship with WWDC management deteriorated.
+He frequently criticized station leadership and fellow disc jockeys on air, including one incident in which he disclosed the manager's salary.
+Tensions culminated in his termination on June 25, 1982.
+Despite the conflict, Stern had more than tripled his ratings during his tenure, and The Washingtonian named him the city's best disc jockey.

+It was widely believed that Stern's firing stemmed from a controversial segment about the Air Florida Flight 90 crash, in which he was rumored to have called the airline asking for fares to the crash site at the 14th Street Bridge and whether it would be a "regular stop."
+Stern later denied the claim, stating that "no one ever complained about it."

+In his final months at WWDC, Stern also secured a $35,000 advance from Wren Records to produce a comedy album of song parodies with Fred Norris, titled 50 Ways to Rank Your Mother, which was later reissued in 1994 as Unclean Beaver.